National (Moroccan football)

-The Amateur National Championship (or National) is the third division of the Moroccan Football League, behind the Botola and the Botola 2.
-Before 2004 the league was called Rabita Football Amateur 1.
+Amateur National is the Moroccan Amateur League with 3 Divisions, behind the Botola Pro and the Botola Pro 2.

 History

 Before 2004, this division was named Rabita Football Amateur 1, then Groupement National de Football Amateurs 1 until the creation of the National League of Amateur Football in 2015.

 Starting from the season 2017/2018, the division take the name of Amateur National Championship or National and was reorganized on one unique group of 16 teams.

-Promotion and relegation

-The champions and vice-champions are promoted to the next league.